jeckt/code-journal/README.md

 3. Start Expenses web app
   * Review existing web app that was developed called wallets

-4. Write up on setting up dev environment for new projects
-  * Write up notes of simple virtualenv and virtualenvwrapper usage.

-5. Set up SSH for github and write some notes on how to do it from  scratch
+4. Set up SSH for github and write some notes on how to do it from  scratch

 Ideas
 =====